 ii.
 These words of David also tell us of a special guard.
 David was determined to keep himself from his iniquity.
 “Be resolved in the power of the Holy Spirit that this particular sin shall be overcome.
 There is nothing like hanging it up by the neck, that very sin, I mean.
 Do not fire at sin indiscriminately; but, if thou hast one sin that is more to thee than another, drag it out from the crowd, and say, ‘Thou must die if no other does.
 I will hang thee up in the face of the sun.’”
 (Spurgeon)

 iii.
-One may object: “Yet David did not keep himself from his iniquity, and some years after this he sinned with Bathsheba and he grievously sinned against Uriah.”
+One may object: “Yet David did not keep himself from his iniquity, and some years after this he sinned with Bathsheba, and he grievously sinned against Uriah.”
 That is true, and David was disciplined greatly for that sin.
 Nevertheless, we never hear of him sinning in a similar way after his repentance from that terrible transgression.
-There is a real sense in which after his repentance, David did keep himself from his iniquity all over again.
+There is a real sense in which after his repentance, David did keep himself from his iniquity.
 As Benjamin Franklin wrote: “Many princes sin with David, but few repent with him.”

 i.
 David here simply testified to his clean conscience, which is a good and wonderful thing.
 “A godly man has a clear conscience, and knows himself to be upright; is he to deny his own consciousness, and to despise the work of the Holy Ghost, by hypocritically making himself out to be worse than he is?”
 (Spurgeon)